Award-Winning Horse Reported Stolen From Property In Butler County Found Dead

 By: KDKA-TV News Staff

-BUTLER COUNTY (KDKA) – An award-winning horse that was reported stolen from a property in Penn Township has been found dead.READ MORE: 1 Dead After Tree Falls On Car In Washington County
+BUTLER COUNTY (KDKA) – An award-winning horse that was reported stolen from a property in Penn Township has been found dead.READ MORE: 4 Firefighters Injured After Porch Collapses During Fire In Stowe Township, Arson Suspected

-A 14-year-old Haflinger mare named Val was found dead by its owner, according to The Butler Eagle.
-Brian Gratzer told the newspaper that he found his horse on Tuesday at the bottom of a ravine near his property.READ MORE: Pennsylvania Game Commission Launching Learn To Hunt Webinar Series
+A 14-year-old Haflinger mare named Val was found dead, the horse’s owner told KDKA.
+Brian Gratzer said a man found his horse on Tuesday at the bottom of a ravine near his property.READ MORE: No Injuries After 2nd Floor Of Building In Pittsburgh's South Side Partially Collapses

-Gratzer told The Butler Eagle that believes his horse jumped a fence after being chased by a pack of coyotes, who then attacked the 14-year-old horse.MORE NEWS: 'We Wish We Had Better News': Allegheny County Leaders Warn Of Rising COVID-19 Cases And Hospitalizations
+Gratzer believes his horse jumped a fence after being chased by a pack of coyotes, who then attacked the 14-year-old horse.MORE NEWS: Pittsburgh Public Safety Urges Drivers To Use Caution As Heavy Rains Pound Area

 Val, who was reported missing on July 30, was named “Grand Champion Mare” at the Big Butler Fair last month.